osm-search/Nominatim/docs/customize/Tokenizers.md

 The normalization and transliteration sections each define a set of ICU rules that are applied to the names.

-The **normalisation** rules are applied after sanitation.
+The **normalization** rules are applied after sanitation.
 They should remove any information that is not relevant for search at all.
 Usual rules to be applied here are: lower-casing, removing of special characters, cleanup of spaces.